BrittaRude/BrittaRude.github.io/inputs_cakestory/_posts/2020-07-01-britta-rude-the-cake-story-part-1.md

 layout: post
 title: "How can we make the cake as big as possible, and how can everybody get a piece of it?"
 date: 2020-07-01
+myexcerpt: Often we hear that inequality is bad for us.
+That it affects our possibility to grow, that it creates social frictions and unrest, and that it violates human rights.
+But what is inequality exactly?
 image: /images/CakeStory_FeatureImage.jpg
 ---